tardis-sn/tep/TEP005_formal_integral.rst

 function has been developed by `Lucy 1999`_ and produces noise-free spectra.

-This formal-integral approach should be implemented into Tardis and made an alternative to the virtual packet scheme, whenever the scatter or downbranch line interaction modes are used.
+This formal-integral approach should be implemented into Tardis and made an alternative to the virtual packet scheme, whenever the scatter, downbranch or macroatom line interaction modes are used.
+Electron scattering should respect the configuration setting.

 .. _Lucy 1999: http://adsabs.harvard.edu/abs/1999A&A...345..211L
 .. _Long & Knigge 2002: http://adsabs.harvard.edu/abs/2002ApJ...579..725L